-Awards issued under the 2010 Plan will be evidenced by a written agreement entered into between our company and the participant.
+Awards issued under the 2010 LTIP will be evidenced by a written agreement entered into between our company and the participant.
 Such agreements will recite the specific terms and conditions of the award.

 Stock Options.
 A stock option is the right to acquire shares at a fixed exercise price over a fixed period of time.
-The 2010 Plan Committee will determine the number of shares covered by each stock option and the exercise price of the shares subject to each stock option, but such per share exercise price cannot be less than the fair market value of our common stock on the date of grant of the stock option.
+The 2010 LTIP Committee will determine the number of shares covered by each stock option and the exercise price per share of the shares subject to each stock option, but such per share exercise price cannot be less than the fair market value of a share of our common stock on the date of grant of the stock option.
+The compensation committee may not subsequently reduce the exercise price of an option without shareholder approval.

-Stock options granted under the 2010 Plan may be either incentive stock options, or "ISOs," or nonstatutory stock options, or "NSOs."
+Stock options granted under the 2010 LTIP may be either incentive stock options, or "ISOs," or nonstatutory stock options, or "NSOs."
 As required by the Code and applicable regulations, ISOs are subject to various limitations.
-For example, the exercise price for any ISO granted to any employee owning more than 10% of common stock may not be less than 110% of the fair market value of the common stock on the date of grant and the ISO must expire not later than five years after the grant date.
+For example, the per share exercise price for any ISO granted to any employee owning more than 10% of common stock may not be less than 110% of the fair market value of a share of our common stock on the date of grant and the ISO must expire not later than five years after the grant date.
 The aggregate fair market value (determined at the date of grant) of common stock subject to all ISOs held by a participant that are first exercisable in any single calendar year cannot exceed \$100,000.
 ISOs may not be transferred other than upon death, or to a revocable trust where the participant is considered the sole beneficiary of the stock option while it is held in trust.
-The 2010 Plan provides that no more than 3,500,000 shares may be issued pursuant to the exercise of ISOs.
+The 2010 LTIP, as proposed to be amended, would provide that no more than 6,900,000 shares may be issued pursuant to the exercise of ISOs.

-A stock option granted under the 2010 Plan generally cannot be exercised until it becomes vested.
-The 2010 Plan Committee establishes the vesting schedule of each stock option at the time of grant.
-The maximum term life for stock options granted under the 2010 Plan may not exceed 10 years from the date of grant.
+A stock option granted under the 2010 LTIP generally cannot be exercised until it becomes vested.
+The 2010 LTIP Committee establishes the vesting schedule of each stock option at the time of grant.
+The maximum term life for stock options granted under the 2010 LTIP may not exceed 10 years from the date of grant.

-The exercise price of each stock option granted under the 2010 Plan must be paid in full at the time of exercise, either with cash or through a broker-assisted "cashless" exercise and sale program, or through another method approved by the 2010 Plan Committee.
+The exercise price of each stock option granted under the 2010 LTIP must be paid in full at the time of exercise, either with cash or through a broker-assisted "cashless" exercise and sale program, or through another method approved by the 2010 LTIP Committee.
 The optionee must also make arrangements to pay any taxes that we are required to withhold at the time of exercise.